Aviah/one-click-django-docs/project_ref.md

 ## Project Layout

 The project layout is a mixture of common practices and personal preferences.
-However, django is flexible and everything could be easily changed.
+However, django is flexible, and everything can be easily changed.

 **Production**